nwdigitalradio/n7nix/docs/CORE_INSTALL.md

 ```

 * You are logging in as user __pi__, with password __raspberry__ and do the following:
-* If you have an attached monitor run through the piwiz screens then do the following:
+* If you have an attached monitor run through the piwiz screens otherwise do the following:

 ```bash
 # Become root